-Your PM can provide you with a budget detail worksheet to help keep track of your costs and modifications.
-This tool can be used to track all of your costs, and when you submit a budget modification, it can be useful to submit as supplemental documentation to your PM.
+Your PM or GMS can provide you with a budget detail worksheet to help keep track of your costs and modifications.
+This tool can be used to track all of your costs, and when you submit a budget modification, it can be useful to submit as supplemental documentation to your PM or GMS.

 For additional information, please review the Sole Source Justification, Consultant/Contractor Rate Information, and Indirect Cost Rate fact sheets.
-These fact sheets are available at https://cops.usdoj.gov/cpd/#programdocuments.
+These fact sheets are available at https://cops.usdoj.gov/programdocuments.

-Finally, your Award Owner's Manual, Award Document, Cooperative Agreement, FCM, and Terms and Conditions will provide more information on specific requirements that are applicable to your award.
-Your Award Owner's Manual will include a list of allowable and unallowable items.
+Finally, your Award Owner's Manual, Award Package, Cooperative Agreement (if applicable), and Terms and Conditions will provide more information on specific requirements that are applicable to your award.

-Please contact your PM for further direction on any additional requirements that may be applied to your modification request or any other questions.
+Please contact your PM or GMS for further direction on any additional requirements that may be applied to your modification request or any other questions.